values shutterstock_1303124506 smaller

 And not once did you have to dip into a scarcity mentality.

-You simply ask yourself, “Is this in line with my values and my goals?”
+You simply ask yourself if this is in line with your core values and your goals.
 The choice becomes clear very quickly.

 As one of my course students said said, “This approach is so freeing!”